April showers bring May flowers. They also bring along more than a few unwanted guests — namely ticks.

 But is the United States really on the verge of a “tick explosion”?

-The seriousness of this year’s tick season was highlighted in a Centers for Disease Control and Prevention (CDC) earlier this month.
+The seriousness of this year’s tick season was highlighted in a Centers for Disease Control and Prevention (CDC)

 According to the CDC, cases of disease caused by mosquitoes, ticks, and fleas have tripled in the United States since 2004.